-A. No later than January 31, 2004, based on monitoring conducted under Section S.1.B (Part II), the Permittee shall identify outfalls with potentially contaminated runoff to the Miller Creek, Des Moines Creek, Walker Creek, and Gilliam Creek and submit two (2) copies of an AKART analysis Engineering Report in accordance with Chapter 173-240 WAC, to the Department for review, approval, and final determination.
+- A. No later than January 31, 2005, based on monitoring conducted under Section S.1.A and S.1.B (Part II), the Permittee shall identify outfalls with potentially contaminated runoff to the Northwest Pond, Miller Creek, Des Moines Creek, Walker Creek, and Gilliam Creek and submit two (2) copies of an AKART analysis Engineering Report in accordance with the Chapter 173-240 WAC, to the Department for review, approval, and final determination.
 The report shall contain an action plan and a compliance schedule for implementation of the AKART.
-The report shall incorporate the compliance schedule in Subsection B below.

-B. The Permittee shall comply with the following schedule to implement and to install appropriate BMPs, where necessary, to meet the applicable effluent limits specified under Table 1.
+The report shall incorporate the compliance schedule in Subsection B below. - B. The Permittee shall comply with the following schedule to implement and to install appropriate BMPs, where necessary, to meet the applicable effluent limits specified under Part II, Table 1.A.

-Final Engineering Report January 31, 2004
+Final Engineering Report

-Start Construction July 31, 2006
+Start Construction of Approved BMPs

+Complete Construction of Approved BMPs

+Compliance Deadline for Meeting Effluent Limits

-Complete Construction July 31, 2007
+January 31, 2006 July 31, 2007

-Compliance Deadline December 31, 2007
+December 31, 2007

-C. For outfalls identified under Table 2, the Permittee shall comply with the following schedule.
+C. For outfalls identified under Part II, Table 2, the Permittee shall comply with the following schedule.
 The parameters under Table 2 shall be used as BENCHMARKS for the design and sizing calculations of appropriate BMPs.

-Identify BMPs and Draft Engineering Report April 30, 2004 Final Engineering Report for the Identified BMPs January 31, 2004 Start Construction of the Approved BMPs July 31, 2006 Complete Installation of the Approved BMPs July 31, 2007
+Final Engineering Report

+Start Construction

+Complete Installation of the Approved BMPs

+January 31, 2006

+July 31, 2007

 - D. The Permittee shall submit a site specific study to comply with Condition J.2.
 (Discharge of Operational Stormwater to the State Receiving Waters) of the § 401 Certification issued to the Permittee on September 21, 2001.
-The certification requires the Permittee to: - 1) Conduct a site specific study, e.g., Water Effect Ratio, to evaluate the actual effect of the Permittee's operational site runoff on area creeks, and - 2) To complete the necessary retrofit (i.e., 100%) of the Permittee's existing stormwater management system prior to 50% completion of the new proposed impervious areas.
+The certification requires the Permittee to: - 1.
+Conduct a site specific study, e.g., Water Effect Ratio, which is a criteria adjustment factor accounting for the effect of site specific water characteristics on pollutants bioavailability and toxicity to aquatic life, and - 2.
+To complete the necessary retrofit (i.e., 100%) of the Permittee's existing stormwater management system prior to 50% completion of the new proposed impervious areas.